resource-watch/slate/source/includes/api/_dataset.md

 curl -X GET https://api.resourcewatch.org/v1/dataset?vocabulary[legacy]=umd
 ```

 The dataset list provides a wide range of parameters that you can use to tailor your dataset listing.
-Most of these parameters reflect fields you'll find in a dataset itself, while others are convenience filters for things like user role or favourites.
+Most of these parameters reflect fields you'll find in a dataset itself (which you can learn more about in the [Dataset reference](#dataset-reference) section), while others are convenience filters for things like user role or favourites.
 These parameters can be combined into a complex `and` logic query.

 Here's the comprehensive list of filters supported by datasets: